gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/variant_calling_and_imputation/README.md

 1. identify genetic variants in a region (and work out the sample genotypes at those variants)
 2. *phase* the genotypes so we can see how they align along haplotypes
-3. and use this to impute variants from a second dataset (for which we only have microarray data).
+3. and use this to impute the variants into a second dataset of ~400 samples (for which we only have microarray data).

+Finally we'll use this to try to compute *secretor status* of the microarray-typed samples.

 Not every possible genetic variant is a real one and to make this work well we will need to do some more **quality control**.
 This time we'll take care to filter the set of variants based on sensible